 EA is often associated with traditional IT processes which are the opposite of Lean, with long lead times and wasteful bureaucracy.
 Conversely, Lean projects are often viewed as mere local optimizations that fail to see the big picture and miss the substantial gains that can be had by rethinking your business and IT at a more fundamental level.

 In this blog series, we will show how Lean’s focus on eliminating waste and creating value can be applied to enterprise architecture processes and products.
-Vice versa we will explore on how enterprise architecture can be used to design and implement Lean business processes in a coherent manner.
+We will also explore how enterprise architecture can be used to design and implement Lean business processes in a coherent manner.
 From our own experiences as developer of the ArchiMate standard and Lean Sig Sixma black belt, respectively, we will discuss the ways in which both disciplines may complement and enhance each other.